nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/GitHub-integration.md

 - **gist** - read and write access to gists
 - **workflow** - allowing SmartGit to update GitHub Action Workflow files

-Once a GitHub integration has been set up, the features below are available.
+Once you have created a PAT for requisite access in your in GitHub profile, you need to copy the PAT token and paste it into the Token input in SmartGit's **Add Hosting Provider** dialog.

 ### Re-setup OAuth

 Sometimes you may need to rerun the *OAuth* setup, e.g. if a more recent version of SmartGit will request additional scopes.
-Usually, it's sufficient to just open **Preferences**, section **Authentication**, open the **GitHub** hosting provider and invoke **Generate Token** there.
+Usually, it is sufficient to just open **Preferences**, section **Authentication**, open the **GitHub** hosting provider and invoke **Generate Token**.
 If this does not solve your problem, take following steps to rerun the *OAuth* setup from scratch:

 1. In SmartGit:
-    1. get rid of all GitHub-related credentials from **Preferences**, section **Authentication**
+    1. remove all GitHub-related credentials from **Preferences**, section **Authentication**
-    2. get rid of the GitHub hosting provider from **Preferences**, section **Hosting Providers**
+    2. remove the GitHub hosting provider from **Preferences**, section **Hosting Providers**
 2. In GitHub, open the [SmartGit application](https://github.com/settings/connections/applications/99bbba5634b1f1ef3b57) from your profile **Settings**, **Applications**, tab **Authorized OAuth Apps**:
     1. Select "SmartGit" there:
        ![](../attachments/53215440/53215441.png)